dataset-vn/DANeS/README_english_ver.md

 ## License of annotated dataset

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Giấy phép Creative Commons " style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />
-The annotated dataset of DANeS is licensed under Creative Commons Attribution 4.0 International License.
+The annotated dataset of <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/dataset-vn/DANeS" property="cc:attributionName" rel="cc:attributionURL">DANeS</a> is licensed under <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 This license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
 This is the most accommodating of licenses offered.
 Recommended for maximum dissemination and use of licensed materials.